saurav9199/Bigdataineuron/README.md

 # Bigdataineuron
-I am learning Git and github frm ineuron.
+I am learning Git and github from ineuron.